-The situation becomes even more convoluted when the operator~$\mathcal{L}_v$ is a general integro-differential operator, as the fractional Laplacian with rough coefficients.
-Indeed, the development of the {\it DGMN} theory for nonlocal equations underwent a substantial growth during the past decades.
-In particular, after the breakthrough results by Ka{\ss}mann~\cite{Kas07,Kas11} on the validity of the classical Harnack inequality, a quite comprehensive nonlocal theory was presented in more general integro-differential {\it elliptic frameworks}, even for nonlinear fractional equations.
-Since the literature is really too wide to attempt any comprehensive list here, we only refer to~\cite{Kas09,DKP14,DKP16,Now21,CKW23,FR24}, and the references therein.
+The picture becomes more delicate when the operator~$\mathcal{L}_v$ is a general integro-differential operator, such as a fractional Laplacian with rough coefficients.
+The {\it DGNM} theory for nonlocal equations has developed substantially over the last decades.
+In particular, after the breakthrough results by {Ka{\ss}mann}~\cite{Kas07,Kas11} on the validity of the classical Harnack inequality, a broad nonlocal theory was developed in integro-differential {\it elliptic frameworks}, including nonlinear fractional equations.
+Since the literature is too extensive for a comprehensive account here, we refer only to~\cite{Kas09,DKP14,DKP16,Now21,CKW23,FR24} and the references therein.

-Further difficulties do appear in the integro-differential {\it parabolic framework} where the intrinsic scaling of the involved cylinders depends not only on the time variable~$t$, but also on the differentiability order~$s$.
-Despite such non-negligible technicalities, parabolic Harnack inequalities, H\"older continuity and $L^2$-$L^\infty$ inequality are available for general fractional equations as finally shown in the very important paper~\cite{KW23} in part extending the results in the elliptic counterpart in~\cite{DKP14}.
-All in all, both in the nonlocal elliptic and parabolic frameworks, as in the local ones, the {\it DGMN} theory is complete.
+Further difficulties arise in the integro-differential {\it parabolic framework}, where the intrinsic scaling of the relevant cylinders depends both on the time variable~$t$ and on the differentiability order~$s$.
+Despite these technical complications, parabolic Harnack inequalities, H\"older continuity and $L^2$-$L^\infty$ estimates are available for general fractional equations, as shown in the important paper~\cite{KW23}, which partly extends the elliptic theory in~\cite{DKP14}.
+Thus, in both the nonlocal elliptic and parabolic frameworks, as in the local ones, the corresponding {\it DGNM} theory is now complete.